-The food delivery business is further pegged to grow more and more due to various factors such as
+The cloud kitchen and food delivery business is further pegged to grow more and more due to various factors such as-

 1. Growing Disposable Income- With the growing Urbanization, the disposable income of the consumers has also increased.
 Now people spend a significant amount on luxuries such as eating from restaurants.

 2. Time Scarcity- Young professionals prefer to order from outside instead of cooking or going out to eat to save time and money both.

 3. New Eating Habits– Globalization has impacted our eating habits as well.
 Consumers have moved from the regular Indian and Chinese cuisine to global as well as regional food.
 Customers are now more focused on eating healthy and trying out new varieties.

 4. Ease of Availability- The ease of availability of readymade food quickly is perhaps the most defining factor that has resulted in the growth of the Food Delivery sector.
 In Metropolitan cities, there are food outlets which deliver breakfast, lunch, and dinner with a monthly subscription package at the desired time adding more convenience to their customer’s life.

 It is also expected that the foodservice market in India will grow to 5, 00,000 INR by 2021 from 3,09,110 INR in 2016.
 The sheer demand from the customers has led to a golden era of the FoodTech industry.
 However, it is not as easy as it looks.
 The number of businesses that have shut their shops is significant.

 Things to Keep In Mind While Running a Cloud Kitchen Restaurant

 Keep the following aspects in mind while running a Cloud Kitchen Restaurant.